-- Arrival may be on random spots on the disk (long seeks) - Wild swing can happen
+- Arrival may be on random spots on the disk (long seeks) - Can have wild swings

 SSTF (Shortest Seek Time First)

 - Pick the one closest on disk

 - Rotational delay is in calculation

 - Pros

 - Try to minimize seek time

 - Cons

 - Starvation

 - Question

 - Is SSTF optimal?

 - Can we avoid the starvation?